Tyrrrz/Tyrrrz.me/data/blog/wpf-treeview-selecteditem-twoway-binding/index.md

 Generally, the approach looks like this:

-- Subscribe to `Loaded` events of all data items using a style.
+- Subscribe to the `Loaded` event of all data items using a style
-- When `SelectedItem` changes, go through all loaded tree nodes and try to locate the target node.
+- When `SelectedItem` changes, go through all loaded tree nodes and try to locate the target node
-- If we manage to find it, select it and exit early.
+- If we manage to find it, select it and exit early
-- If we instead find its parent, expand it so that we can continue the search once it's loaded.
+- If we instead find its parent, expand it so that we can continue the search once it's loaded
-- When one of the nodes we expanded is loaded, it triggers an event, and we start again from the top.
+- When one of the nodes we expanded is loaded, it triggers an event, and we start again from the top

 Here's the behavior I've implemented: